 Founded in 1989, GAHI is a professional association of residential inspectors formed with 3 primary goals:

 GAHI promotes educational opportunities to its members and to the industry.
 These include bi-monthly continuing education meetings, with speakers from manufacturers of construction products, service experts, government officials and professional engineers (some of who are GAHI members).
-In addition, GAHI member inspectors receive focused training to stay up-to-date with building code changes and topics of specific concern to residential construction and homebuyers.
+In addition, GAHI member inspectors receive focused training to stay up-to-date with building code changes and topics of specific concern to residential construction and home buyers.
 GAHI members also form study groups that regularly meet in various locations to provide a forum for the exchange of ideas and problem solving in various areas that confront the home inspector.
-Many of the study group members have also used the sessions to become skilled in some of the other mandatory codes (such as Mechanical, Plumbing, & Electrical) with the intent of acquiring additional code certification.
+Many of the study group inspectors who are applicants to GAHI and have not been certified in all disciplines have also used the sessions to become skilled in some of the other mandatory codes (such as Mechanical, Plumbing, & Electrical) with the intent of acquiring additional code updates and certification.
 A GAHI inspector is always learning!